-Roy Greenslade, a former Daily Mirror editor, a London Times senior editor, and later The Guardian media editor, has revealed his secret support for the IRA during The Troubles.
+Roy Greenslade, a former editor of the Daily Mail, the Sunday Times, and the Guardian, controversially revealed his secret support for the IRA during The Troubles in February 2021.

 He also secretly wrote a column for the IRA newspaper, An Phoblacht, during the period.

 Greenslade, who also served as assistant editor at the Sun in the 1980s and editor of the Daily Mirror in the 1990s, penned an op-ed in February 2021 explaining how he became sympathetic to the Irish republican cause during the conflict in Northern Ireland, including how he ended up writing for republican publication An Phoblacht anonymously.